-Explained Snippets | Delhi to Meerut by 82-km E-way: 8 km open, 3 longer phases to go
+Explained Snippets | Delhi to Meerut by 82-km e-way: 8 km open, 3 longer phases to go

 Prime Minister Narendra Modi and Union Minister Nitin Gadkari declared Phase 1 of the Delhi-Meerut Expressway open Sunday.
 It is being described as the country’s first 14-lane expressway, which will reduce the travel time between the two cities from four hours (by NH-58) to 40-50 minutes on a tolled road.
 Phase 1 is an 8-km stretch of an 82-km project being built for Rs 4,975 crore, with three more stretches to come.

 Package 1 was built in 17 months against the scheduled 30.
 Packages 2 and 3 will be along NH-24 while Package 4 is being built from scratch on acquired land; its contract was awarded only in February.
-Gadkari has announced completion by March 2019; officials chasing the deadline expect a revision, with completion not before May 2020.

 Read | First ‘Smart’ highway holds out hope for a congested, choking capital